BrianRivera22/ticket_lifecycle/README.md

 <img src="https://github.com/BrianRivera22/ticket_lifecycle/blob/main/osTicket%20-%20Ticket%20Lifecycle/1.png"/>
 </p>
 <p>
 Begin by entering http://localhost/osTicket into the browser.
 This will bring us to the end user ticket creation page.
-Here we can submit a ticket as Karen.
+Here we can submit a ticket as Karen Kay.
 After the ticket is submitted, log in at http://localhost/osTicket/scp/login.php as agent John Doe.
 </p>
 <br />